klux21/callback_printf/README.txt

 Why that 'Civil Usage Public License' and not the GPLv3 anymore?
-The new license is kind a mix of the conditiond of BSD or Apache license but in opposite to the former it prohibits any usage for weapons, spyware and secret monitoring of any people without their knowledge or agreement.
+The new license is kind a mix of the conditions of BSD or Apache license but in opposite to the former it prohibits any usage for weapons, spyware and secret monitoring of any people without their knowledge or agreement.
 I dislike the idea to find anything of my software in military devices,